Mathics3/mathics-core/FUTURE.rst

 Compilation
 ++++++++++++

-With the work done in 2023 towards providing access to instruction-like procedure calls, we probably are in a better position to handle smarter compilation, i.e. something other than turning it into Cython, and hope that Cython and figure out how to speed up what we don't have a handle on.
+With the work done in 2023 towards providing access to instruction-like procedure calls, we are probably in a better position to handle smarter compilation, i.e., something other than turning it into Cython, and hope that Cython and figure out how to speed up what we don't have a handle on.

 Further Code Reorganization in Core and Eval
 --------------------------------------------

-Core object like `BaseElement` and possibly `Symbol`, (and probably others) are _still_ too "fat": they have too many custom methods that are not applicable for most of the subclasses support.
+Core objects like `BaseElement` and possibly `Symbol`, (and probably others) are _still_ too "fat": they have too many custom methods that are not applicable for most of the subclasses support.
 It is likely another pass will be made over this.